liske/snmd-core/doc/about.rst

 *****

 SNMD uses HTML5 and JavaScript code to build a monitoring dashboard.
-Any data which is to be visualized needs to be published via MQTT.
-The nagios plugin `nag2mqtt <https://github.com/DE-IBH/nag2mqtt/>`_ can be used to publish nagios performance data to a MQTT broker.
+Any data to be visualized needs to be published via MQTT.

 .. include:: ../AUTHORS.rst